“What do I need to put on my business cards?” is one of the most asked questions at Essential Print Services.

-Our most popular is 350gsm weight with a matt laminated coating both sides.
+Our most popular is 400gsm weight with a matt laminated coating both sides.
 This makes the card durable and helps against them becoming dog-eared in handbags and pockets.

-The price of Spot UV business cards has reduced dramatically in recent years and here at Essential Print Services, we can offer Spot UV on one side for just £30 +VAT more (for 500 cards) and £40 +VAT for double sided Spot UV.
+The price of Spot UV business cards has reduced dramatically in recent years and here at Essential Print Services, we can offer Spot UV on one side for just £25 +VAT more (for 500 cards).
 Spot UV is a shiny bit of film that can be applied to particular areas of graphics and images.
-UV works well when it is applied onto a dark background.
+UV works well when it is applied to the dark backgrounds.
 On light backgrounds, it is not very noticeable.
 Spot UV doesn’t work very when its applied to thin, small text either.

 Here at Essential Print Services HQ, we LOVE round corners.
 Probably a bit too much.
 We can offer to round off the corners of your business cards for as little as £15 extra +VAT (for 500 cards).
 We can round corner all the corners, just one, two or three!
 Or have a mixture.
 For more information about round cornered business cards, read out popular blog post, “Give your full colour printing the edge”.